 There are a lot of foods that are very healing for our bodies, but there are also a lot of foods that are really bad for us.
-Some foods even feed and flourish the bad bacteria inside of the body.
+Some foods even feed and flourish the bad bacteria inside of the body, like the bacteria strains that cause acne, rosacea, eczema and other skin conditions.

 Do you experience any of the following symptoms?